 The University is invested in empowering students and faculty to create a scientifically robust and sustainable future.
 Through the work of researchers and students, the University is building understanding about the world’s resource consumption, its diverse impacts on the environment, and timely and effective ways of responding.
 The distinctive education that our students receive equips them to tackle a wide range of environmental challenges.
 At the same time, the University is working to channel its research and community of experts to evaluate and reduce its own resource use.

-The University makes significant impact on energy and environmental challenges through its faculty research, and we are committing resources to increase that impact.
-Work across the University and its affiliates explore everything from basic scientific research on energy, climate, and the environment, to economic and policy analysis.
+The University makes a significant impact on energy and environmental challenges through its faculty research and is committing resources to increase that impact.
+Sustainability work across the University and its affiliates addresses everything from basic scientific research on energy, climate, and the environment, to economic and policy analysis.

-The Abrams Environmental Law Clinic works on behalf of clients to solve some of the most pressing environmental problems throughout Chicago, the State of Illinois, and the Great Lakes region.
+The Abrams Environmental Law Clinic works on behalf of clients to solve some of the most pressing environmental problems in Chicago, Illinois, and the Great Lakes region.

 Two of the University’s affiliated laboratories are breaking ground in crucial areas of environmental sustainability.
-Argonne National Laboratory is one of the world’s preeminent research institutions, working in such areas as batteries and energy storage, renewable energy, atmospheric and climate science, and environmental security and restoration.
-At the Marine Biological Laboratory in Woods Hole, MA, researchers explore fundamental biology, understanding biodiversity and the environment, and informing the human condition through research and education.
+As one of the world’s preeminent research institutions, Argonne National Laboratory works in such areas as batteries and energy storage, renewable energy, atmospheric and climate science, and environmental security and restoration.
+At the Marine Biological Laboratory, researchers explore fundamental biology, biodiversity and the environment, and the human condition.